mariodavid/jmix-sneferu/README.md

 Instead of spending too much time and money maintaining a selenium test suite, Sneferu is the way to have very good test coverage and quality assurance at a fraction of the cost.

-Via its easy to read language you can create integration tests that are optimized for readability, because this is what matters most for keeping a test suite maintainable & cheap to operate.
+Via its easy-to-read language you can create integration tests that are optimized for readability, because this is what matters most for keeping a test suite maintainable & cheap to operate.

 Sneferu enables you to: